 - Type "," or "\" contained in the value as "\," or "\\".

-- If you want to append a new condition line, select and select AND or OR from the drop-down menu.
+- If you want to append a new condition line, select the drop-down button and select AND or OR from the drop-down menu.
 To add a new group, select beside the condition line which shows "End" or "End Group", then select New Group and specify the relationship between two adjacent groups.

 The following table lists the options that are available for adding condition lines and groups:

-Option Description AND Select to apply the logical operator "AND" between two adjacent expressions.
-If this line is the last line in the expression list, when you select this option, Designer appends a new line to the end of the list as well.
-OR Select to apply the logical operator "OR" between two adjacent expressions.
-If this line is the last line in the expression list, when you select this option, Designer appends a new line to the end of the list as well.
-Insert Row Select to insert a new line after the current line.
-Delete Row Select to delete the current line.
-New Group Select to add a new expression group to the list.
-You can specify the relationship between two groups as one of the following:
+Option Description AND Specify the relationship between two expression statements as logical "AND".
+If this line is the last line in the expression list, when you select AND or OR, Designer appends a new line to the end of the list.
+OR Specify the relationship between two expression statements as logical "OR".
+If this line is the last line in the expression list, when you select AND or OR, Designer appends a new line to the end of the list.
+Insert Row Insert a new line behind the current line.
+Delete Row Delete the current line.
+New Group Add a new expression group to the list.
+The relationships between two groups can be:

-Select to apply the logical operator "OR" between two adjacent groups to retrieve records that satisfy either one of the condition groups.
+- OR - Logical "OR" relationship between two groups.
+It specifies to retrieve records satisfying either one of the condition groups.

-Select it to retrieve records which satisfy the first condition group, or which do not satisfy the second condition group.
+- OR NOT - Specify to retrieve records satisfying the first or not the second condition group.

 - In the Column Level Security tab, make a choice:

-- Select Select Column and then select the DBFields, formulas, parameters, or summaries.
-You can set the selected columns to be shown or hidden from the user/role/group by selecting Allow or Deny.
+- Select the Select Column option and then select the DBFields, formulas, parameters, or summaries.
+You can set the selected columns to be shown or hidden from the user/role/group by selecting the Allow or Deny option.
 Whether the principal can see the unselected columns depends on whether the parent groups/roles allow them.

 - Choose Allow all to show all the columns to the user/role/group.